 Field Studies in Biology

-Spend Winter Break 2018 conducting scientific research in a tropical rain forest at the World’s most famous tropical biology field station.
+Spend Winter Break 2020 conducting scientific research in a tropical rain forest at the World’s most famous tropical biology field station.

-Course will be based at the The Organization for Tropical Studies’ La Selva Biological Station in Costa Rica.
+This course will be based at The Organization for Tropical Studies’ La Selva Biological Station in Costa Rica.
 La Selva, situated at the confluence of two major rivers in the Caribbean lowlands of northern Costa Rica (10° 26' N, 83° 59' W), comprises 1,600 hectares (3,900 acres) of tropical wet forests and disturbed lands.
 It averages 4 meters (over 13 feet) of rainfall that is spread rather evenly throughout the year.
 The Station is bordered on the south by Braulio Carrillo National Park, which contains more than 46,000 hectares of forest land and is the core conservation unit of the 91,000-hectare Cordillera Volcánica Central Biosphere Reserve.